wolf3c/vTab/README.md

 - freeze tabs & freeze all tabs in the window (free RAM of you PC);
 - sort by freezed status(show unfreezed tabs together at top for easily access);
 - pin the vTab sidebar on left/right of your page;
+- freeze tabs that inactive for 36 hours automatically;
+- archive tabs that inactive for 7 days automatically;

 **Telegram Group**: [vtab users](https://t.me/+QQLV4RqH4940NjNl)